Poison frog tadpoles can survive (almost) anywhere

-Category: Environment Hits: 1A group of researchers were part of an expedition to French Guiana to study tropical frogs in the Amazon.
+Category: Environment Hits: 15A group of researchers were part of an expedition to French Guiana to study tropical frogs in the Amazon.
 Various amphibian species of this region use ephemeral pools of water as their nurseries, and display unique preferences for specific physical and chemical characteristics.
 Researchers were surprised to find tadpoles of the dyeing poison frog surviving in an incredible range of both chemical (pH 3-8) and vertical (0-20 m in height) deposition sites.

 Read more https://www.sciencedaily.com/releases/2021/06/210616113810.htm